jaeyoungchoilab/Topsicle/README.md

 ### 1.1.
 From source (GitHub)

-Make new environment for this package
+Make a new environment for this package
 ```bash
 python3 -m venv Topsicle   # minimum python version required is 3.6.8
 source ./Topsicle/bin/activate